AggroBoy/push.py/readme.markdown

 push.py is a quick and (reasonably) dirty python script I knocked together to send [boxcar][1] push notifications to my iPhone.
 It keeps login details in a config file in your home directory so they don't have to be in the world-readable script, and allows sending the same notification to multiple boxcar accounts in one command.
 Note that it doesn't send push notifications that other people can subscribe to; it just sends them to known accounts, for which you have the boxcar login details.

 ## Getting it
 1. Make sure you have boxcar active on your phone, and the growl service enabled on your account (growl is currently the only service which allows api access.)
+You don't actually need to have growl installed on your machine; it doesn't even need to be a Mac.
+You just need to have the boxcar growl service active, because this script looks like the growl plugin to boxcar's servers.
 1. Grab the script from github
 1. Put it somewhere in your path
 1. create .pushrc in your home directory and put something like this in it: